Chee’ Jay - Casa Ceiba - Lifetree Haven

 Building partnerships with local organizations

-Designing immersive residencies pilot for 2026
+Designing an immersive residency pilot for 2026

-Securing fiscal sponsorship and funding support
+Securing funding support

 Preparing the Casa Ceiba site for visiting artists and collaborators